Kia: Kia Europe

 Kia Europe is the European sales and marketing division of Kia Corporation.
 It has been selling cars in Europe since the first half of 1991.

+Kia Motors Europe is formally founded in 1995, in Neu Wulmstorf (near Hamburg).
+In 1997, Kia moves its European headquarters from Neu Wulmstorf to Bremen, and due to logistical reasons since around 2005, Kia moved its European headquarters to Eschborn (near Frankfurt).

 In 2007, KME moved from its previous location at Hauptstrasse 185, Eschborn (near Frankfurt), to a new purpose-built facility adjacent to the Messe, in Frankfurt city centre.

 When Kia launched in Europe during 1991, it initially sold only the Pride supermini – a rebadged version of the late 1980s Mazda 121.
 It initially proved popular with buyers.
 By the end of 1991, Kia had sold nearly 1,800 Prides in the United Kingdom.
 The first full year, 1992, saw that figure double, and, in 1993, it increased again to nearly 5,500 units.
 However, sales fell towards the end of the decade, and the end of production was finally announced in May 2000, with its successor – the Rio – not going on sale for another year.

 From 1995 to 1999, Kia produced left- and right-hand drive versions of the first generation Sportage SUV at the Karmann factory in Osnabrück, Germany.
 These have been popular across Europe, but, since 2002, Kia has gained more sales in this market thanks to the launch of the larger Sorento.
 From 1999 until production of the model ceased in 2003, all Sportage production reverted to South Korea.

 The European range also expanded in the spring of 1994 when Kia began importing the larger Mentor, a range of medium-sized hatchbacks and sedans which were marketed as inexpensive and well-equipped alternatives to the likes of the Ford Escort and the Vauxhall/Opel Astra.

 A facelift in 1999 saw the Mentor name retained for the saloon (sedan), but the hatchback was renamed Shuma.
 These models remained on sale until 2004, when the newer Cerato was launched and gave Kia one of its first serious competitors against mainstream brands.
 The Clarus saloon and Sedona MPV were also launched onto the UK market during 1999, helping Kia begin its rise in popularity.